seraphcxl/EminentElite/README.md

 EminentElite
 ============

-A Mac photo editor framework from Xee.
+A Mac OS X photo editor framework from Xee.